How to Detect AI-Generated Code in 30 Seconds

 box-shadow: 0 4px 6px -1px rgb(0 0 0 / 0.1); /* shadow-md */

-font-family: Inter, sans-serif; /* The AI font */
+font-family: Inter, sans-serif; /* or Geist, the new Inter */

 Now check the spacing.
 Inspect padding and margin values.
-If every value is a multiple of 4 (4px, 8px, 12px, 16px, 24px, 32px), the code follows Tailwind's spacing scale exactly.
-Real design uses intentional off-grid values.
+If every single one is a multiple of 4 (8px, 12px, 16px, 24px, 32px), the code follows Tailwind's spacing scale with zero deviation.
+Hand-tuned design slips off-grid: a 15px gap here, a 30px section there, because a human eyeballed it against real content.

 Using Sailop Scan

-The fastest and most accurate method is automated scanning.
-Sailop's CLI analyzes any frontend codebase and produces a DNA score:
+Manual inspection is fast but subjective.
+To get a number, run an automated scan.
+Sailop's CLI analyzes a frontend codebase and produces a DNA score:

 # Install globally